The AIR³ XCT add-on enhances the functionality of XCTrack.

 Thanks to the AIR³ Manager settings, make sure to automatically launch the AIR³ XCT Add-On and Zello on boot, so that everything will work smoothly every time the unit is started.

-In order to user the telegram tasks (Send your position or send a message to a telegram group), the pilot name must be filled in.
+In order to use the telegram tasks (Send your position, send a message to a telegram group, safe landing reporting through Telegram message and position), the pilot name must be filled in.
 Once you have added your pilot name, you will have the opportunity to proceed with the Telegram authentication.
 Follow the steps and send /start to the Telegram bot to finish the authentication.

 To send your location to a Telegram group, click on ‘Send position to Telegram’.